ikmich/handlebars-partial-file/readme.md

 ### Description
-Helper utility for including __Handlebars__ template files. __handlebars-partial-file__ reads a file's contents and registers it as a partial for use within a Handlebars template.
+Helper utility for including files as Handlebars template partials. __handlebars-partial-file__ reads a file's contents and registers it as a partial for use within a Handlebars template.

 ### Installation
 `npm install handlebars-partial-file`